run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-33.png)

-### Expose the NVIDIA Run:ai Endpoint - MetaILB
+### Expose the NVIDIA Run:ai Endpoint - MetalLB

+**Requires testing**

-NVIDIA Run:ai can be exposed either through a reverse HTTPS proxy from the two BCM headnodes or through the MetaILB load balancer/Route Advertiser.
-In the latter, additional configuration is needed to expose the Kubernetes Ingress.
+NVIDIA Run:ai is exposed through the MetalLB load balancer/Route Advertiser.
+Additional configuration is needed to expose the Kubernetes Ingress.
 The following prerequisites must be met:

-* MetaILB is deployed as part of the [Kubernetes installation](#kubernetes).
+* MetalLB is deployed as part of the [Kubernetes installation](#kubernetes).
 * A reserved range of IP addresses is available for the load balancer:

     * The IP addresses need to be routable from your corporate network.